agraef/gpmotion/doc/gyroscope.md

 The toplevel directory contains the following Pd patches for testing purposes.
 The patches take OSC (not gamepad) input in the format provided by [joyosc](https://github.com/danomatika/joyosc).
 Alternatively, you can also use [TouchOSC](https://hexler.net/touchosc) with the provided template (see below).

-- The controller-test.pd patch provides a simple way to show the raw gyroscope data produced by `joyosc -s`, along with button presses, joystick axes, and touchpad data (if available).
+- The **controller-test.pd** patch provides a simple way to show the raw acceleration and gyroscope data produced by `joyosc -s`, along with button presses, joystick axes, and touchpad data (if available).
-- A much more advanced version of this patch is available in gpmotion-help.pd.
-This processes the gyroscope data using Jibb Smart's algorithm mentioned above which calculates gravity and accumulated or sampled rotation data from the raw sensor inputs, please see the [gyrowiki](http://gyrowiki.jibbsmart.com/) for details.
-Also note that this patch requires the gpmotion external which first needs to be compiled before the patch will work.
+- The **gpmotion** external processes the raw sensor data produced by `joyosc -s` using Jibb Smart's algorithm mentioned above, see the [gyrowiki](http://gyrowiki.jibbsmart.com/) for details.
+It calculates gravity and accumulated or sampled rotation data from the raw sensor inputs.
+This external is required by the patches below and thus needs to be compiled before using these patches.
 Running `make` will usually do the trick; check the toplevel README file for details.
+- The **gpmotion-help.pd** patch shows how to use the gpmotion object at a basic level and lists all available messages.
+- The **gpmotion-demo.pd** patch is a fleshed-out version of the help patch with various configuration options and button bindings.
-- The TouchOSC (mk2) template joyosc.tosc can be used on Android and iOS devices to emulate a game controller including gyroscope data from the device (turn on the corresponding toggle in the template).
-It produces OSC data compatible with that of the joyosc program, so it can be used with the controller-test.pd and gpmotion-help.pd patches in lieu of a real gamepad.
+- The TouchOSC (mk2) template **joyosc.tosc** can be used on Android and iOS devices to emulate a gamepad with motion tracking (if available on the device).
+It produces OSC data compatible with the joyosc program, so it can be used in lieu of joyosc.
 The template has been set up to work in portrait mode and remaps the axes so that it provides the same kind of sensor data as a gamepad.

 See below for some information on how to get started with the example patches.